eatsfrog/eatsfrog/README.md

 - 👯 I’m looking to collaborate on mathematical computation projects and music-related data projects.
 - 📫 How to reach me: ians.romanvilla@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I've been playing guitar for the last 7 years!
-I'm not great, but I love to play whenever I can.
+I'm not a pro, but I love to play whenever I can.